Introduction

 Important

-Notion Backups only backs up the pages and databases you explicitly authorize when connecting your Notion workspace.
-Any new top-level pages created after authorization — whether private or public — won’t be backed up, though their sub-pages will be.
+Notion Backups only backs up pages and databases you explicitly authorize when connecting your workspace.
+New top-level pages created after authorization won't be backed up automatically, though their sub-pages will be.

 You can manage which top-level pages Notion Backups has access to by reauthorizing in your workspace settings (it's a good idea to do it regularly).